 Pope Francis, Laudato Si', #152

-People experience homelessness because of poverty and a lack of affordable housing.
-The solution to homelessness is simple.
-It's affordable, permanent, suitable housing.
+People experience homelessness for many reasons, often because of poverty and a lack of affordable, permanent, suitable housing.
 Some people may need additional supports to help them stay housed.